Diary of Lindsay Robert Turner, 1918 (Vol. 5) - Part 5

 and while manoeuvring for position

-I suddenly heard a loud crash only
+I suddenly heard a loud crack only

 20 yards behind and looked round to

-see huge piece of apparently a shell
+see huge pieces of apparently a shell

 flying all round me and noticed